Published on The Arboretum (https://arboretum.uoguelph.ca)

-The Striped Maple has opposite, palmate leaves with three lobes.
+The striped maple has opposite, palmate leaves with three lobes.
 These large (10-18cm) leaves turn yellow in the fall.

 The bright yellowish-green flowers bloom in long clusters in May and June.